Research Programmes: Frequently Asked Questions

 - Semester 2 (January) intake - 15 May of the previous year

-A: Yes, you may do so via our online application system.
+A: You may do so via our online application system.

 A: Yes, you may.
 You must use the "Add New Application" feature in the application system.
-However, you need to attach separate sets of supporting documents for each department/ programme for which you are applying.
+There is no limit to the number of applications you may apply to.
+However, you need to submit separate sets of supporting documents for each department/ programme for which you are applying.
 The application fee must also be paid for each application submitted.
 If you are successful in more than one application, you must choose to pursue only one programme.

 Q: If I intend to pursue my studies on a self-financing basis, what type of financial statement should I submit?